 Introduces the learner to the framework of the RCC and Oregon Consortium for Nursing Education (OCNE) curriculum including the OCNE competencies and benchmarks and the clinical judgment model.
 The student is introduced to the role and practice of the registered nurse.
 Concepts and applicability of the ANA Code of Ethics will be emphasized.
-Students will be introduced to evidenced-based care including levels of evidence.
+Students will be introduced to evidencedbased care including levels of evidence.
 Concepts of health promotion, chronic care and acute care as applied to nursing practice will be explored.
 Case studies, concept-based learning activities, and patient care activities will be used to provide students opportunities to demonstrate critical thinking in the provision of simulated and actual patient care.
 The course will be delivered through a variety of methods, e.g. face to face classroom and seminar, skills lab, high fidelity simulation, and hospital clinical experiences.
 Participation in weekly NRS115 seminar sessions and all scheduled NRS115C clinical experiences (including required preparation for clinical care) will typically require a five day per week time commitment.
 Clinical is graded on a P/NP basis.
 Prerequisites: NRS230, NRS232, and full acceptance to the RCC Nursing program.
 This course is only for LPNs accepted into the advanced placement process.
-Offered spring term.

-NRS221, NRS221C 9 credits Nursing in Chronic Illness II and Endof-Life
+NRS221,NRS221C 9 credits Nursing in Chronic Illness II and End-of-Life

-Builds on NRS111 Foundations of Nursing in Chronic Illness I. Chronic Illness II expands the student's knowledge related to family care giving, symptom management and end of life concepts.
+Builds on Foundations of Nursing in Chronic Illness I. Chronic Illness II expands the student's knowledge related to family care giving, symptom management and end of life concepts.
 These concepts are a major focus and basis for nursing interventions with patients and families.
-Ethical issues related to advocacy, self-determination, and autonomy are explored.
+Ethical issues related to advocacy, self determination, and autonomy are explored.
 Complex skills associated with the assessment and management of concurrent illnesses and conditions are developed within the context of patient and family preferences and needs.
-Skills related to enhancing communication and collaboration as a member of an interprofessional team and across health care systems are further explored.
-Exemplars include patients with chronic mental illness and addictions, as well as other chronic conditions and disabilities affecting functional status and family relationships.
-Includes classroom and clinical learning experiences.
-Clinical experience is graded on a pass/no pass basis.
-Prerequisites: NRS110, NRS111, NRS112, NRS230, NRS231, NRS232 and NRS233.
-Offered fall term.
+Skills related to enhancing communication and collaboration as a member of an interprofessional team and across health care settings are further explored.
+Exemplars include patients with chronic mental illness and addictions as well as other chronic conditions and disabilities affecting functional status and family relationships.
+The course includes classroom and clinical learning experiences.
+Prerequisites: NRS110, NRS111, NRS112, NRS230, NRS231, NRS232 and NRS233. \Course is Career Technical Education.

-NRS222,NRS222C 9 credits Nursing in Acute Care II and End-of-Life
+NRS222,NRS222C 9 credits Nursing in Acute Care II and Endof-Life

 Builds on Nursing in Acute Care I focusing on more complex and/or unstable patient care conditions, some of which may result in death.
 These patient care conditions require strong noticing and rapid decision making skills.
 Evidence base is used to support appropriate focused assessments and effective, efficient nursing interventions.
-Life span and developmental factors, cultural variables, and legal aspects of care frame the ethical decision-making employed in patient choices for treatment or palliative care with an acute care trajectory.
+Life span and developmental factors, cultural variables, and legal aspects of care frame the ethical decision-making employed in patient choices for treatment or palliative care for disorders with an acute trajectory.
 Case scenarios incorporate prioritizing care needs, delegation and supervision, family and patient teaching for either discharge planning or end-of-life care.
 Exemplars include acute conditions affecting multiple body systems.
 Includes classroom and clinical learning experiences.
-Clinical experience is graded on a pass/no pass basis.
-Prerequisites: NRS221.
-Offered winter term.
+Prerequisites: NRS221 and NRS221C.

-NRS224, NRS224C 9 credits Integrative Practicum
+NRS224,NRS224C 9 credits Integrative Practicum

-Designed to formalize the clinical judgments, knowledge and skills necessary in safe, registered nurse practice.
-The faculty/ clinical teaching associate/student triad model provides a context that allows the student to experience the nursing role in a selected setting, balancing the demands of professional nursing and lifelong learner.
-Analysis and reflection throughout the clinical experience provide students with evaluative criteria against which they can judge their own performance and develop a practice framework.
+This course is designed to formalize the clinical judgments, knowledge and skills necessary in safe, registered nurse practice.
+The faculty/clinical teaching associate/student triad model provides a context that allows the student to experience the nursing role in a selected setting, balancing the demands of professional nursing and intentional learner.
+Analysis and reflection throughout the clinical experience provide the student with evaluative criteria against which they can judge their own performance and develop a practice framework.
 Includes seminar, self-directed study and clinical experience.
-Required for AAS degree and eligibility for NCLEX-RN exam.
-Clinical experience is graded on a pass/no pass basis.
-Prerequisites: NRS221 and NRS222.
-Offered spring term.
+Prerequisites: NRS221, NRS221C, NRS222 and NRS222C. \Course is Career Technical Education.